 Chalk some pictures (#ChalkYourWalk)

-Grab the kids and some chalk and get outside and decorate your sidewalk or driveway. #ChalkYourWalk is the latest feel-good campaign sweeping the globe amidst the COVID-19 outbreak.
+Grab the kids and some chalk and get outside and decorate your sidewalk or driveway. #ChalkYourWalk was a feel-good campaign that swept the globe amidst the COVID-19 outbreak last year.
+It’s time to revive it for this lockdown.
 It’s a fun and easy way to spread positivity.

 It’s so much fun blowing bubbles.
 Either use bubble wands or make your own or use this CSIRO bubble mix recipe.
 Experiment with different bubble wands.
 You can make some cool shape bubbles using paperclips, wire and string.